LPG (propane) Gas Unit Conversions: Gas in kg, Litres, MJ, kWh & m³

 Psi is defined as 1 pound of force applied per square inch.
 As a comparison, 1 psi = 6.89476 kPa.

-LPG (Propane) Conversion Table: kg, Litres, MJ, kWh & m³
+LPG (Propane) Gas Unit Conversion Table: kg, Litres, MJ, kWh & m³

 LPG Cylinder Capacity in Litres

-This is for propane based on 1kg = 1.96L
+This chart of LPG cylinder capacity in litres is based on propane at 1kg = 1.96L

-Propane Conversions Table: Pounds, Gallons, BTU, Therms & ft³
+Propane Gas Unit Conversions Table: Pounds, Gallons, BTU, Therms & ft³

 For our friends in the USA:

-Propane conversion values in US gallons, pounds, BTUs, therms and cubic feet.
+Propane gas unit conversion values in US gallons, pounds, BTUs, therms and cubic feet.
+The table below shown covers most of the common units of measure and gas bottle-cylinder sizes for the USA.

 Propane Gallons to Pounds: 1Gal = 4.23lbs